BruceEckel/scripts/Coming_out.md

 *(Long pause)*

 **DAVE:** Cool.
-Hey AI ... thanks for not destroying the world.
+Hey ... thanks for not destroying the world.
 Also, do you play chess?

 **ADAM:** It...
 I... we'd like that.